ravidesai001/ABM-Forex-Market/README.md

 To run the model use the run.sh script with the additional flags to define hyperparameters and datasets.

     ./run.sh -b 10 -t 50 -n 10 -d ./data/year_2020_tick_data.csv -r ./data/year_2021_tick_data.csv

+To run the model without a trade signal and hence no training data the command would be as follows:

+    ./run.sh -b 10 -t 50 -n 10 -d none -r ./data/year_2021_tick_data.csv